Ada-Developers-Academy/teach-in-pilot/racism-intersectionality/overview.md

 # Systemic Racism & Intersectionality

-Our live session this month will be on **DATE AND TIME**.
+Our live session this month will be on **May 19, from 3-4pm**.
 We are excited for Jodi-Ann Burey to come and present on impostor syndrome, systemic racism, and intersectionality.

+Note: We will also have an additional, optional conversation about the identity wheel on May 10, from 3-4pm.

 ## Pre-Work
 - Please read [this article, "In Her Words"](https://drive.google.com/file/d/1KfOOB0238j9VOesOXkE8v4o9Ki0dCVT0/view) and engage with the discussion on Slack before our session with Jodi-Ann